 Takeaways – relaxation in planning regulations to allow pubs and restaurants to start providing takeaways without a planning application

 Latest key measures

-Deferral of VAT for 3 months– This is an automatic offer with no applications required.
+Deferral of VAT for 3 months – This is an automatic offer with no applications required.
 Taxpayers will be given until the end of the 2020 to 2021 tax year to pay any liabilities that have accumulated during the deferral period.
 For the self-employed, Income Tax payments due in July 2020 under the Self-Assessment system will be deferred to January 2021.
-Self-employed will get full Universal Credit at a rate equivalent to statutory sick pay.

 Click here for the latest UK government guidance on these measures